-Article 34 Degree certificate, transcript and supplement
+Article 31 Degree certificate, transcript and supplement

 - 1. A degree certificate will be issued by or on behalf of the Board of Examiners as evidence that the degree audit has been completed. - 2.
-The degree certificate will be signed by the chairman of the Board of Examiners. - 3.
+The certificate shall be signed by the chairman of the Board of Examiners. - 3.
 A supplement in English will be provided when the degree certificate is issued, which will in any event indicate the results achieved.
+A supplement in Dutch can be obtained from the Student Administration on request.

-Article 35 Statement of results achieved
+Article 32 Statement of results achieved

-- 1. A student who has successfully taken one or more exams and to whom a degree certificate within the meaning of Article 34 cannot be issued when he/she leaves the university will receive a statement from the Board of Examiners upon request.
-That statement will indicate the student's personal data, subject code(s), subject name(s), number of credits, the result(s) and the date(s) on which the result(s) was/were earned. - 2.
-A statement as referred to in subsection 1 must be requested from the Student Administration.
+- 1. A student who has successfully taken one or more exams and to whom a degree certificate within the meaning of Article 31 cannot be issued when he/she leaves the university will receive a statement from the Board of Examiners upon request.
+That statement will include personal data, subject code(s), subject name(s), number of credits, the result(s) and the date(s) on which the result(s) was/were attained. - 2.
+A statement as referred to in section 1 must be requested from the Student Administration.